 Recession Phase

 The recession phase represents the end of the real estate cycle.
 During this stage, home prices experience rapid declines, and there is an excess of available inventory.
 Buyers become scarce, resulting in prices often falling below the asking price.
 The recession phase is often characterized by high unemployment rates, falling consumer confidence, and a decreased demand for housing.
-In this phase, you can consider the following strategies:
+In this phase, investors can consider the following strategies:

 - Cash Positioning: Preserve liquidity and maintain a strong cash position to take advantage of distressed opportunities that arise during the downturn.
 Be prepared to act quickly when favorable deals become available.